flojoy-ai/docs/docs/instruments-wiki/Cameras/Thorlabs-DCU224C/Thorlabs-DCU224C.md

 <Tabs>
 <TabItem value="Instrumental" label="Instrumental">

-To connect to a Thorlabs DCU224C camera using Instrumental, you can use the following Python script:
+To connect to a Thorlabs-DCU224C camera using Instrumental, you can use the following Python script:

 ```python
 from instrumental import instrument, list_instruments